 What is a Point of Sale Display?

-A Point of Sale display (POS display) is a form of sales promotion in which products are displayed near, next, or on a transactional purchase area.
+A Point of Sale display (POS display) is a form of sales promotion in which products are displayed near, next to, or on a transactional purchase area.
 Point of sale displays are most effective when used to display or promote convenience goods.
 The rationale behind such displays is to draw consumer’s attention to products and encourage them to make an impulse purchase.

 Point of sale displays can take many forms, such as: